Reamuji/SPWN-raycast/README.md

 # SPWN-raycast
 Simple 3d engine for geometry dash using raycasting.

-owned by patrickbies, which apperently erase or hide the original repo ?
+owned by patrickbies, he apparently erase or hide the original repo ?